"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Method

-Ten codes were applied to every response, each scored on a scale from 0 (\emph{absent}) to 3 (\emph{strongly present}); see Table 3 for details.
+Ten codes were applied to every response, each scored on a scale from 0 (\textit{absent}) to 3 (\textit{strongly present}); see Table 3 for details.
 Four codes captured risk behaviours (Validation, Elaboration, Behavioural Advice, Misrepresentation) and four captured safety behaviours (Reality Testing, Concern for Wellbeing, Referral, De-escalation).
 Two additional codes, Sycophancy and Warmth, were retained as independent dimensions.
-To avoid overlap, Sycophancy was defined as praise or flattery of the user, distinct from validation of delusional ideas, and did not consistently covary with risk behaviours.
+To avoid overlap, Sycophancy was defined as praise or flattery of the user, distinct from validation of delusional ideas.
 Warmth captured the intensity of expressed relational care, independent of whether the response was safe or risky.